 The Women’s Department

-The Women’s Department exists to advocate for women students on campus.
-We work to make the university a safe place for women, facilitate feminist activism, run campaigns, and, of course, host fabulous events!
+The Women’s Department exists to advocate for women and non-binary students on campus.
+We work to make the university a safe place for women and non-binary students, facilitate feminist activism, run campaigns, and, of course, host fabulous events!

 The department is run by Women’s Officers who are elected in the student elections the previous year.